rozlynboutin/microbiome_helper/CBW-2016-Metagenomics-Functional-Tutorial.md

     cp -r ~/CourseData/metagenomics/ref/humann-0.99/ ./

-Then move into the humann directory and ensure the scripts in /src are executable:
+Then move into the humann directory, ensure the scripts in /src are executable, and lastly remove the "mock" sample in the input directory:

     cd humann-0.99
     chmod u+x src/*
+    rm input/mock_even_lc.txt.gz

 Now copy your blast output from your 3 samples into the “human-0.99/input” directory: